Shawntera Hardy Is Breaking Barriers for Black Women and Business Owners

 She believes the future is created by those who design the policies that govern their lives—so Shawntera has made a career of helping influence those policies and empowering those who historically haven’t gotten a seat at the policy-making table.
 That’s taken many forms, from leadership roles in economic development and urban planning with the Ohio and Minnesota state governments to positions in the private sector in health care.

 Today, Shawntera is living out her purpose in organizations she’s created herself to meet needs that remained unfulfilled by the efforts of the public sector.
 There’s Civic Eagle, which she co-founded to help make information about government policies more accessible and transparent.
 She also founded PolicyGrounds consulting, a strategy firm that works at the intersection of public policy and placemaking.
-And she also co-founded Fearless Commerce, an organization that elevates black women business owners through the production of books and live events.
+And she co-founded Fearless Commerce, an organization that elevates black women business owners through the production of books and live events.

 Shawntera was awarded a Bush Fellowship in 2018, which is helping her make investments in herself as she pursues advanced training in business administration, executive leadership and design thinking.
 This is enabled by the Bush Foundation, which provides grants and investments to organizations and people throughout Minnesota, North Dakota and South Dakota, as well as the Native nations in the same geography, who are helping solve problems in their communities.